jagdishlamba/Melanoma_Assignment_CNN/README.md

 # Melanoma Skin Cancer Detection Assignment
 > Problem statement: To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
-A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
+A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis. <br>
 > Aim: To build a multiclass classification model using a custom convolutional neural network in TensorFlow.